RollPass/rollpass-js/README.md

 ```

 ### NodeJS Environments
-Install RollPass with npm or yarn.
+RollPass works well with NodeJS, Typescript, and WebPack.
+Install the package with npm or yarn.

 `npm install --save rollpass`

-You have access to all RollPass API features from this package.
+The library exports several Controller classes that correspond to RollPass REST API actions.
 Configure the Controllers you wish to use in your application.
-See the documentaion for extensive notes and examples.
+See the documentation for extensive notes and examples.

 ```typescript
 import { ClientController } from "rollpass";